-Sony A7 II versus Sony A99
+Sony A7 II vs A99

-The Sony Alpha A7 II and the Sony Alpha SLT-A99 are two digital cameras that were announced, respectively, in November 2014 and September 2012.
+The Sony Alpha A7 II and the Sony Alpha SLT-A99 are two digital cameras that were revealed to the public, respectively, in November 2014 and September 2012.
 The A7 II is a mirrorless interchangeable lens camera, while the A99 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 Both cameras offer a resolution of 24 megapixels.

-Body comparison: Sony A7 II vs Sony A99
+Body comparison: Sony A7 II vs A99

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 is notably larger (34 percent) than the Sony A7 II.
 Moreover, the A99 is substantially heavier (36 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the A7 II gets 350 shots out of its NP-FW50 battery, while the A99 can take 500 images on a single charge of its NP-FM500H power pack.
 The power pack in the A7 II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.